lfarizav/flux-k8s-setup-lab/README.md

 #Bootstrapping creates a gitrepository and a kustomization to check them use the following command
 flux get all -A
 #Once the fleet repository is bootstrapped you will find a new push made by flux in your new repository, a new directory clusters/dev/flux-system and a deploy key
-#Only creates 1 bootstrap with Flux then if you want 1 cluster with different environments or projects
+#Only creates 1 bootstrap with Flux then if you want 1 cluster with different environments or projects using namespaces and give freedom to developers
 ```
 ---
 ## 🔥 Check Flux Resources